 On February 7, 2007, AOL reached a $105 million settlement with the California State Teachers’ Retirement System that claimed that AOL executives and bankers had artificially boosted the value of its stocks prior to buying Time Warner.

-In September, 2006, AOL members joined together in a class action suing AOL for violating their privacy by posting their search queries online.
+In September 2006, AOL members joined in a class action suing AOL for violating their privacy by posting their search queries online.
 AOL made public the search queries of over 600,000 members.

-In January, 2006, AOL settled a class action for $25 million after the company was accused of wrongfully billing its customers.
+In January 2006, AOL settled a class action for $25 million after customers accused the company of wrongfully billing them.

 In 2005, Time Warner settled a $2.4 billion securities fraud lawsuit stemming from their misstatement of advertising revenue on the eve of its merger with AOL.

-In 2004, AOL settled two class actions that claimed it had continued to bill plaintiffs after their subscriptions were cancelled.
+In 2004, AOL settled two class actions that claimed it had continued to bill plaintiffs after they canceled their subscriptions.

 I’m not saying this is why AOL is running the story.
 I really do not know.
-They may be just feeding into the frenzy attacking personal injury lawyers and tapping into the impulse that many of us have to think that the American public – or anyone not in the room when we are speaking, for that matter – is so dumb.
+They may be just feeding into the frenzy attacking personal injury lawyers and tapping into the impulse that many of us have to think the American public – or anyone not in the room when we are speaking – is so dumb.
 But I wish AOL would ignore its own ulterior motives or the desire to tap into the anti-personal injury lawyer sentiment and present these stories with a little more journalistic objectivity.
 Otherwise, they should just merge with Fox News.